TABLE OF CONTENTS

 - About the Updates

-- Course Content Page Improvements
+- Course Content Improvements

-- Assessments and Grading Improvements
+- Assessment and Grading Improvements

 - Additional Resources and Support